rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ### Issues related to Transports:

-1. {{transports}} lists quite a lot of rules on what are valid transports and what negotiation/etc is required.
-I think we need to check whether we can weaken some of these (although it is possible that these were imposed during a transport directorate review).
-    - **Rob: Authors, I've updated the transport section, {{transports}}, please can you re-review.**.
-Tracked as part of [Issue 17](https://github.com/rgwilton/draft-yp-observability/issues/17)

 1. James: We also need to add some text into security section.
    - Rob: Is this transport specific, or related to application layer authorization?